Modes of Mechanical Guidance of Adhesion-Independent Cell Migration: Active Surface Model

 Here, we describe the geometry of the cell such that \(\phi(x)\approx 1\) in $\Omega_1$ and \(\phi(x)\approx 0\) in $\Omega_0$ with a smooth transition between the two phases, see Fig. \ref{fig:sketch}(bottom).
 The phase field is initialized by $\phi=0.5 \big( 1+ \text{tanh}\left( r/(\sqrt{2}\varepsilon) \right)\big)$, where $r$ is the signed distance to $\Gamma$, positive in $\Omega_1$.
 For complex interface geometries, $r$ can be computed numerically using redistancing algorithms \cite{sussman1999efficient}.
 In our simulations, we employ a simple cigar shape (cylinder with two hemispherical caps, Fig.~\ref{fig:sketch}) which permits an explicit analytical expression for $r$.

 After initialization, the phase field is advected with the fluid flow to capture changes in the surface geometry.
-This evolution is governed by the convective Cahn–Hilliard equation, which is solved over the entire computational domain \(\Omega\):
+This evolution is governed by the convective Cahn-Hilliard equation, which is solved over the entire computational domain \(\Omega\):

 where \(\mu\) denotes the chemical potential and \( W(\phi)=\phi^2(1-\phi)^2\) a double-well potential.
 The parameter \(\varepsilon>0\) describes the thickness of the interface region, and the mobility \(M>0\) governs the thermodynamically driven diffusion of the phase field.
 In our approach, the diffuse interface merely approximates a sharp cell surface, and the phase‐field framework acts only to advect that interface consistently.
 Accordingly, interface motion is imposed by the velocity field rather than diffusion.
 We therefore choose $M\ll 1$, so that it primarily stabilizes and smooths the interface profile without shifting its position.
-The term scaled with $\delta_v>0$ serves as a volume-correction mechanism to relax the cell volume $V(t)=\int_\Omega \chi_{\phi>0.5} \dx$ back to its initial value $V(0)$.
+The term scaled with constant $\beta>0$ serves as a volume-correction mechanism to relax the cell volume $V(t)=\int_\Omega \chi_{\phi>0.5} \dx$ back to its initial value $V(0)$.
+In our simulations $\beta$ is chosen large enough such that volume loss is limited to roughly 1\%.
 Note that the correction term compensates for the fact that the geometric volume enclosed by the $\phi=0.5$ contour is not conserved under the Cahn-Hilliard dynamics, ensuring a more accurate control over the domain occupied by the cell.